Working with the file system

 ls

-To store files for later use, write them to a Snowflake stage with write access using Snowpark file operation APIs.
+To store files for later use outside a Workspace, write them to a Snowflake stage with write access using Snowpark file operation APIs.

 To learn more about required stage privileges, see write access.
 For Snowpark file operations, see Snowpark file operation APIs.